Can Cats Eat Carrots? Benefits and Precautions

 Carrots are lauded as one of the most nutritious vegetables for humans.
 But can cats eat carrots?

-Yes, carrots are safe for cats, but just like any veggie, they should be given in small amounts.
+Yes!
+Carrots are safe for cats to eat, but just like any vegetable, they should be given in small amounts.

 Can Cats Eat Carrots?
 Are Carrots Safe For Cats?